-Viewing angle refers to the side angle farthest from the center of the TV where you can sit and still enjoy a high-quality picture.
+Viewing angle is the side angle farthest from the center of the TV where you can sit and still enjoy a high-quality picture.
 Sitting at any angle that isn’t straight on to the TV may result in a loss of color and contrast, so it’s important to check alternate angles.

 How much does viewing angle matter?

 If you’re going to watch your TV only from straight on, any TV will be fine.
 But if you have multiple seating arrangements in front of the TV, you’ll probably want to consider viewing angle so everyone watching can have a good view.

 What is screen resolution?

-Screen resolution refers to how many pixels per inch your TV has, which affects how clear and crisp the image is.
+Screen resolution is how many pixels per inch your TV has, which affects how clear and crisp the image is.

 What screen resolution should my TV have?